-If you really think about it, does it make sense that for only $299 a year, a policy would cover the actions of multiple people?
+If you really think about it, does it make sense that for only $299 per year or $25.92 per month, a policy would cover the actions of multiple people?
 The more people there are on a policy, the more risk there is that one of them will make a mistake.
 And the more risk there is, the more your insurance will cost, which is why a FLIP policy only covers your actions.

 In order to keep our insurance affordable, but still offer fantastic protections and competitive limits, we have to restrict how many people’s liability we cover.